mamun39/llm_access_control/docs/README.md

 Contributions are welcome!
 Please open an issue or submit a pull request.

 ## License
-This project is licensed under the MIT License.
+Distributed under the MIT License © 2025 Mamunur Akand.
+See [LICENSE](./LICENSE) for more information.